5 Easiest States to Establish Residency

 Ease of vehicle registration and insurance

-South Dakota is also advantageous for nomads who own vehicles or RVs, offering low costs for vehicle registration and insurance.
+South Dakota is also advantageous for nomads who own vehicles or RVs, as it offers low registration and insurance costsrequires you to register your vehicle in person, you can register it in South Dakota online or by.
 And, South Dakota's vehicle registration is even easier than Florida's.

 In both cases, the vehicle need not be physically in the state.
-However, while Florida does require that you register the vehicle in Florida in person, you can register your vehicle in South Dakota online or through the mail.
+However, while Florida requires you to register your vehicle in person, you can register it in South Dakota online or byEstablishing mail.

 Procedural simplicity